dongyi-guo/my-study/715/student-representative.md

 This collection of feedback was conducted at the Week 4 tutorial.
 To engage our peers to provide feedback, 5 questions were pulled up targeting different aspects of this unit.
 Open-ended questions such as likes/dislikes/suggestions are also pulled up, but as students poured out their thoughts during the closed questions, there is not anything new in the open question section.
 Hence, all the feedback collected are presented as these 5 question's answers.

-Students didn't point any suggestions or improvements for this unit as they generally are very satisfied for the current state of KIT715, but there are some yikes students explicitly mentioned it is definitely better if there could be any chances this requirements are accommodated.
+Students didn't point any major suggestions or improvements besides the pre-tutorial quiz as they generally are very satisfied for the current state of this unit, but there are some yikes students explicitly mentioned it is definitely better if there could be any chances this requirements are accommodated.

 **TL;DR**